doctaphred/gitsync/README.md

 Pretty sure that's not really relevant here, but the thought persists.

 Gives a new perspective for that whole "nightly build" thing...

+So the original idea behind this project was to reduce the friction between me and my git remotes, in order to avoid the problems that come up when I let my home directory configs get out of sync between machines.